FeliGR/RDP-Avatar/README.md

 ## Features

 - **Personalized Avatars** - Create your digital twin with extensive customization options
-- **Rich Animations** - Express yourself with dance, idle, and expression animations
+- **Rich Animations** - Express yourself with varied expression and idle animations
 - **Interactive Dialog** - Engage in conversations with AI-driven responses
 - **Personality Controls** - Adjust your avatar's personality traits and behaviors
 - **Voice Integration** - Give your avatar a voice with advanced speech capabilities